SIGIR-2022/A-Dataset-for-Sentence-Retrieval-for-Open-Ended-Dialogues/README.md

 Each dialogue in our dataset is represented by a dictionary object as detailed below:

-- id - the dialogue ID which is composed of the subreddit ID and the submission ID
+- id - The dialogue ID which is composed of the subreddit ID and the submission ID
-- subreddit - the web forum of a particular topic in Reddit
+- subreddit - The web forum of a particular topic in Reddit
-- title - the title of the dialogue as written by User A
+- title - The title of the dialogue as written by User A
-- target - in dialogues is simply the last turn, and in Wikipedia grounded dialogues is the first turn that contains a link to a section from Wikipedia in a turn whose number is no less than 4
+- target - In dialogues is simply the last turn.
+In Wikipedia grounded dialogues is the first turn that contains a link to a section from Wikipedia in a turn that it is preceded by at least 3 turns
-- context - list of turns that precede the target turn.
+- context - List of turns that precede the target turn.
 Every turn in the context, including the target, is represented by the following dictionary:
-    - author_id - the ID of the author of the turn
+    - author_id - The ID of the author of the turn
-    - author_name - the author name
+    - author_name - The author name
-    - body - the text of the turn
+    - body - The text of the turn
-    - score - the number of upvotes minus the number of downvotes given to the turn on Reddit
+    - score - The number of upvotes minus the number of downvotes given to the turn on Reddit

 - candidates - a dictionary object whose keys are “pos” and “neg” and their values are lists of relevant and non-relevant candidates, respectively.
 Each candidate is represented by the following dictionary:

-    - id - the sentence ID which is composed of the document ID, section ID, passage ID, sentence ID and the paper title to which the sentence belongs
+    - id - The sentence ID which is composed of the document title, document ID, section ID, passage ID, sentence ID and the paper title to which the sentence belongs
-    - title - the paper title to which the sentence belongs
+    - title - The paper title to which the sentence belongs
-    - body - the text of the sentence
+    - body - The text of the sentence
-    - score - the sentence score computed by the initial ranker
+    - score - The sentence score computed by the initial ranker